Connect with others who understand.

 If your doctor finds amyloid deposits in your tissues, the next step is determining whether you have hATTR amyloidosis or another type.

 Your doctor may recommend getting a bone scan called a technetium pyrophosphate (TcPYP) scan.
 This test can show whether amyloid fibrils are in your heart.
 An echocardiogram may also be performed to check your heart function.
-A TcPYP scan can confirm whether you have ATTR amyloidosis or AL amyloidosis, another common type of amyloidosis that is not hereditary.
-AL amyloidosis is also called amyloid light chain or primary amyloidosis and is the most common type of amyloidosis in the United States.
+A TcPYP scan can confirm whether you have ATTR amyloidosis, which can be hereditary, or AL amyloidosis — the most common type of amyloidosis in the United States, also called amyloid light chain or primary amyloidosis — which is not hereditary.
+It can alone provide the diagnosis of ATTR, sometimes even without biopsy.
+In the case of AL, further tests may be necessary.

 Genetic testing of a blood sample can also help doctors diagnose hATTR amyloidosis.
 Genetic tests can read genes and find any mutations that may be present.

-There are two goals in treating hATTR amyloidosis.
-One is to help the body stop making so much amyloid protein.
-The other is to reduce the symptoms of amyloidosis and heal organ damage.
+There are two goals in treating hATTR amyloidosis: to reduce the production of amyloid proteins and to manage symptoms and repair organ damage.

 Talk With Others Who Understand